 Survival rates for men are about the same as for women with the same stage of cancer at the time of diagnosis .
 However, men are often diagnosed at a later stage [43-44].
 Men may be less likely than women to report symptoms, which may lead to delays in diagnosis .
 Learn more about the warning signs of breast cancer in men.

 Treatment for men is the same as treatment for women and usually includes some combination of surgery, radiation therapy, chemotherapy, hormone therapy and/or targeted therapy.
 Learn more about treatment for breast cancer in men.

-From the 1940s until the 1980s, breast cancer incidence (new cases) rates in the U.S. increased slightly .
-In the 1980s, incidence rose greatly (likely due to increased mammography screening), and then leveled off during the 1990s .
+In the 1980s, breast cancer incidence rose greatly (likely due to increased mammography screening), and then leveled off during the 1990s .

-The incidence of breast cancer declined in the early 2000s [5,45].
+Breast cancer incidence declined in the early 2000s [5,45].
 Although mammography screening rates fell somewhat over this same time period, studies show these changes were not likely related to the decline in breast cancer rates [46-47].
 The decline appears to be related to the drop in use of menopausal hormone therapy (postmenopausal hormone use) that occurred after the Women's Health Initiative study showed its use increased the risk of breast cancer [5,45-47].

-Breast cancer mortality (death) rates in the U.S. increased slowly from 1975 to 1990 .
-Since 1990, breast cancer mortality has decreased by 34 percent .
+Breast cancer mortality (death) rates in the U.S. increased slowly from 1975 through the 1980s .
+From 1989 to 2012, breast cancer mortality decreased by 36 percent .
 This decline is due to improved breast cancer treatment and early detection .

 As mammography screening rates have increased, more cases of breast cancer have been found at earlier stages, when chances of survival are highest.